awesome-davian/awesome-reviews-kaist/README.md

-From the fall semester of 2021, we make paper reviews written by **KAIST AI604: Deep Learning for Computer Vision** class students public on the Internet.
+From the fall semester of 2021, the reviews written by **KAIST AI604: Deep Learning for Computer Vision** class students will be available on the Internet.

-The articles will be mainly written in the Korean language in order to contribute to the deep learning academia and industry of Korea.
+The articles will be mainly written in the Korean language in order to contribute to the deep learning community of Korea.

 Also, we will focus on the up-to-date papers, which are not reviewed or summarized in the Korean language yet.